Calebh101/force-semicolon/README.md

         - Off: no line
     - Default: Error

-- force-semicolon.extraSemicolonLintType: setting that decides if VS Code should give an error, warning, or info dialogue for extra semicolons after statements
+- `force-semicolon.extraSemicolonLintType`: setting that decides if VS Code should give an error, warning, or info dialogue for extra semicolons after statements
     - Options:
         - Error: red line and notification
         - Warning: yellow line and notification